fossasia/badgemagic-firmware/README.md

 - Alternatively, connect the USB, press and hold KEY2, then short and release the C3 capacitor using metal tweezers or a wire.

-See CH582.md for a technical explanation on why both the above methods work.
+See CH582.md for a technical explanation of why both methods work.

 If the badge has successfully entered ISP mode, a single pixel roughly in the middle of the display will be lit.
 The badge will stay in ISP mode for approximately ten seconds before rebooting into normal mode.